Blaizzy/mlx-embeddings/docs/Homebrew-Governance.md

 ## 6. Project Leader

-1. The Project Leader will represent Homebrew publicly, manage all day-to-day technical decisions and resolve disputes related to the operation of Homebrew between maintainers, members, other contributors and users.
+1. The Project Leader will represent Homebrew publicly, manage all day-to-day technical decisions, and resolve disputes related to the operation of Homebrew between maintainers, members, other contributors, and users.

 2. The Project Leader will be elected annually by a majority vote of Homebrew members.
 The PLC will nominate at least one candidate for Project Leader.
 Any member may nominate a candidate, or self-nominate.
 Nominations must be announced to the membership three weeks before the AGM.